TBS 2026: Key Prehospital Emergency Medicine papers

 • One quarter survived to hospital discharge with good neurological outcome.

 This study demonstrates that prehospital ECPR is technically feasible within a physician-led EMS system, even with clinicians who initially had limited ECMO experience.
 The small numbers and lack of comparator arm preclude any conclusions about effectiveness, and the resource intensity is substantial.
 Nonetheless, PRECARE moves the conversation beyond “can it be done?” towards “who should do this, and for whom?”, setting the stage for more definitive comparative trials.
-It’s worth looking at the patient flow data here though, there were a huge number if patients screened and attended to find those that get onto pump.
-From. a health economics perspective there is now an associated paper that suggests that it just makes economic sense if you take into account patient outcomes and possibilities of transportation (and so long as it’s a multi capable team and not solely focused on ECPR).
+It’s worth looking at the patient flow data here though, there were a huge number of patients screened and attended to find those that get onto pump.
+From a health economics perspective there is now an associated paper that suggests that it just makes economic sense if you take into account patient outcomes and possibilities of transportation (and so long as it’s a multi capable team and not solely focused on ECPR).
 That does also imply that ECPR will only work economically if able to cover a large population area.

 Decision-making for prehospital resuscitative thoracotomy